 A Statutory Demand is a specific form of demand described in the Corporations Act.

 The Corporations Act specifies that a company is deemed to be insolvent if, having received a Statutory Demand, it fails to pay the creditor or have the Statutory Demand set aside by a court.
 A company may be wound up if it is insolvent, meaning the company is finalised and its assets sold to pay its debts.
-This means therefore, that a Statutory Demand can be a legitimate and useful way to pressure a company to pay its debts.
+Therefore, a Statutory Demand can be a legitimate and useful way to recover debts from corporate debtors.

 The most common basis for placing a company into liquidation is insolvency.
 Just as an individual can be made bankrupt, so a company can be wound up and brought to an end.
-Whereas an individual continues to live and breathe through and after bankruptcy and the slate is wiped clean, a company is brought to a conclusion by a wind-up application.
+Whereas an individual continues to live on after bankruptcy, a company is brought to a conclusion by a wind-up application.

 The test of whether or not a company is insolvent is whether or not the company is able to pay its debts as and when they become due and payable.